by Mary Goddard

 Fiddleheads have been around a long time, and have been recognized as a good foraging herb by many.
 Even googling "fiddleheads" you are sure to find lots of resources and information on this plant.
 You will even find recipes, though I haven't found too many varieties on the recipes, mostly "Sautéed Fiddleheads" and adding them to pasta dishes and soups.

-I came across this article that I liked.
-I thought I would share it with you.
+I came across this article to share with you.
 This is a good read if you want some basic information on Fiddleheads.
 I suggest reading this if you have never foraged for them before or just want further clarity.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!